 Use the control panel to deploy and run tests on Agents.
 To do so, you first need to have a solution with a test suite project opened.

 The control panel consists of the following elements:

 Lets you select the test suite/test sequence and specify the run configuration you want to run.

 If you select a test sequence, you can’t specify a run configuration.
 Instead, the individual test suites of the test sequence will execute in the run configuration that is active when you click the Run button next to an Agent.

 All Agents you’ve added to the remote pad.

-Hovering over an Agent will display a tooltip with useful information.
+Hovering over an Agent will display a tooltip showing the Agent’s attributes.